 The Lake District

 The Lake District is stunning any time of the year but it’s especially beautiful in summer when the sun glistens on the breath-taking waters.
 How good does dipping your weary feet in one of the lakes at the end of a day cycling sound?
 And then in the evening dip your body in hot water, at one of the hot tub lodges in the Lake District.

 One of the more unique routes on offer is the Eskdale T-Rail – so named because you board a specially converted train to reach the starting point.
 From there, you follow the 14km signposted route through the diverse Eskdale valley all the way down to Ravenglass’ coast.
 Be prepared though; it is not advised to take children as the terrain is uneven and accidents can happen.
 Experienced cyclists, however, should have no issues.

 But if you do happen to be involved in an accident on this route or any of the others mentioned, support is available.
 The bike accident claims team at Osbornes Law is on hand to help you if the unfortunate should happen.

 Cycling in the Alps

 Today, the hardest and heroic cycling event includes the Tour de France which often resides in the French Alps.
-There are many towns and villages in the Alps which make great destinations to go for a cycling holiday with friends and where you can challenge yourself and those you find climbing the steep mountains on road & mountain bikes.
+There are many towns and villages in the Alps which make great destinations to go for a cycling holiday with friends; where you can challenge yourself and other to climb the steep mountains on road bikes (even with 10 speed bicycles) & mountain bikes.
 Below are 2 destinations that you should certainly check out.